-All type converters which implement Neos\Flow\Property\TypeConverterInterface are automatically found in the resolving process.
+All type converters which implement $Neos\Flow\Property\TypeConverterInterface$ are automatically found in the resolving process.
 There are four API methods in each TypeConverter which influence the resolving process:

-- getSupportedSourceTypes () Returns an array of simple types which are understood as source type by this type converter. - getSupportedTargetType() The target type this type converter can convert into.
+- getSupportedTargetType() The target type this type converter can convert into.
 Can be either a simple type, or a class name. - getPriority() If two type converters have the same source and target type, precedence is given to the one with higher priority.
 All standard TypeConverters have a priority lower than 100.
 A priority of -1 disables automatic resolution for the given TypeConverter! - canConvertFrom (\$source, \$targetType) Is called as last check, when source and target types fit together.
 Here, the TypeConverter can implement runtime constraints to decide whether it can do the conversion.